zAbuQasem/MyNotes/AWS Solution architect/20-Load balancing.md

 # Scalability
 - Scalability means that an application / system can handle greater loads  by adapting.
-- There are two kinds of scalability:
+## There are two kinds of scalability
 - **Vertical Scalability**
 	- Increasing the size of the instance
 	- Vertical scalability is very common for non distributed systems, such as a database.